Maharashtra cabinet nod for OPS to state employees who joined service after Nov 2005 | Science-Environment

 ''The state government has adopted a policy of bearing the cost of railway line construction up to 50 per cent to connect rural and backward regions.
 Of the 157 km route between Nanded and Bidar, 100 km lies in Maharashtra,'' the CMO said.

-With the state government relaxing NPA conditions, some 400 units in Ichalkaranji Powerloom Mega Clusture (in Kolhapur district will benefit, the CMO said.
+With the state government relaxing NPA conditions, some 400 units in Ichalkaranji Powerloom Mega Cluster (in Kolhapur district will benefit, the CMO said.

 The cabinet also cleared a proposal to disburse 45 per cent subsidy as a one-time transaction instead of the earlier decision of giving it in three instalments.